 If you’re looking for an affordable, easy-to-use church streaming service, you should consider Dacast.
 We include all the features discussed in this article.
 And that’s just the beginning.
 We also include a wide range of other tools, plus 24/7 tech support for your Sunday morning broadcasts and professional services in case you need technical support getting up and running.

 Any questions, comments, corrections, or ideas?
-Let us know what you think about this article, and about tripods in general, by leaving a comment below.
+Let us know what you think about this article by leaving a comment below.
 We love to hear from our readers and look forward to responding to your comments.
 Thanks for reading!

 For regular live streaming tips and exclusive offers, you can also join our LinkedIn group.